 Student visa requirements for Australia

-In order to study in Australia, as a pre-requisite, you will have to obtain a student visa.
+As a pre-requisite to study in Australia, you will need to apply for a student visa.
 If you are worried about the process, do not be.
 IDP can help explain the entire visa process to you, making it easier to understand.
 Our counsellors have been through the process many times before with students like you, so a few pointers from them will save a lot of your time.

 Which visa do you need?

-The visa you need will depend on the type of study you want to pursue, and how long you want to stay in Australia.
+The type of student visa you need for Australia will depend on the type of study you want to pursue, and how long you want to stay in the country.
 You can find out more about each type of visa on the Australian Government’s Department of Immigration and Border Protection (DIBP) website.

-You will need to create an account using DIBP’s online application system – ImmiAccount - to complete and submit your student visa application.
+You will need to create an account using DIBP’s online application system – ImmiAccount - to complete and submit your student visa application for Australia.
 You can also track the status of your visa through ImmiAccount once you have submitted it.

-The information you need for your visa application will depend on your nationality and which course you’re studying.
+The information you need to fulfil student visa requirements will depend on your nationality and which course you’re studying.
 You will generally need:

 - Proof of enrolment (your Electronic Confirmation of Enrolment)